masomel/masomel.github.io/content/pages/index.md

 facilitating practical adoption of my research, I often work closely with a variety of open source and academic partners.

-My current research centers on attestation and validation of cloud workloads in trusted execution environments, including use cases like attested CI/CD systems and confidential AI applications.
+I lead research on trustworthy, high-integrity and confidential software supply chains and cloud systems.
+More recently, I have been expanding upon this work to explore attestation and validation of cloud workloads in trusted execution environments, including use cases like attested CI/CD systems and confidential AI applications.
+My <a class="text-info" href="publications.html">publications</a> details on specific projects I'm involved with.

 My research on <a class="text-info" href="https://coniks.org">CONIKS</a>, a key transparency system that makes the issuance of secure messaging encryption keys cryptographically auditable, is used in production including by